 1. Inspect and Replace

-Before getting into specifics, let’s cover terminology.
+Before getting into specifics of drum head repair, let’s cover terminology.
 There are two types of drum heads; batter and resonant.
 The batter heads are what’s hit.
 The heads on the opposing side are resonant heads, often seen on kick drums.

 The heads (skins) come in various styles, the most common being single ply.
 Single sheet heads produce more overtones and brightness though lesser sustain compared to other styles.
 They’re the most sensitive and therefore the least durable.
 Single ply are available in various thicknesses.